code-lab-org/nost-tools/docs/source/documents/ICD/ICD.rst

 NOS-T ICD and verify proper operation.
 The following timeline describes a notional “day in the life” example for executing a test campaign.

--  Write test script in compliance with user request.
+1. Write test script in compliance with user request.
 Check for:

    - Init time (UTC) (if requested differently than start time)

    - Start time (UTC)

    - Stop time (UTC)

    - Time publish step (in seconds)

    - Time scale rate

--  Use prewritten test script to ensure manager functionality on a testing topic (i.e., lc-testing)
+Use prewritten test script to ensure manager functionality on a testing topic (i.e., lc-testing)

--  Before simulation start, make sure manager is logged in and connected to the user-requested topic
+*  Before simulation start, make sure manager is logged in and connected to the user-requested topic

--  Send out prewritten script several minutes before start time, allowing all applications to receive the command – simulation will begin at the indicated start time
+*  Send out prewritten script several minutes before start time, allowing all applications to receive the command – simulation will begin at the indicated start time

--  Ensure on manager dashboard that messages are being received and simulation clock has begun.
+*  Ensure on manager dashboard that messages are being received and simulation clock has begun.

--  Keep close watch on user requests – a need to stop/restart the simulation may be sent at any time, as well as debugging help
+*  Keep close watch on user requests – a need to stop/restart the simulation may be sent at any time, as well as debugging help

-   -  To stop simulation immediately, enter a time in the past (UTC)
+   *  To stop simulation immediately, enter a time in the past (UTC)

-   -  To restart simulation, use same script with adjusted start time
+   *  To restart simulation, use same script with adjusted start time

+- This is the first bullet list item.
+The blank line above the first list item is required; blank lines between list items (such as below this paragraph) are optional.

+- This is the first paragraph in the second item in the list.

+ This is the second paragraph in the second item in the list.
+ The blank line above this paragraph is required.
+The left edge of this paragraph lines up with the paragraph above, both indented relative to the bullet.

+ - This is a sublist.
+The bullet lines up with the left edge of the text blocks above.
+A sublist is a new list so requires a blank line above and below.

+- This is the third item of the main list.

 References
 ----------